The Starting Point: ESA WorldCover#

 Profiling-Driven Optimizations#

 To achieve the desired performance I let Cursor run and profile the tool in a loop.
-It then decided to focus on what to work on and improve.
-Amongst other improvements forgotten I ended up with this list of optimizations:
+It then decided what to focus on and improve.
+Amongst other improvements I ended up with this list of optimizations:

 | Optimization | CPU before | CPU after | Impact |